 History of Early Islamic Public Law

-The emergence and evolution of Islamic public law throughout the first four hundred years of Islam represented one of the most dramatic transformations of law in history.
-As a result of this development, society, politics, literature, and law were profoundly shaped throughout Islamic civilization.
+The evolution of Islamic public law during the first four hundred years of Islam profoundly shaped society, politics, literature.
 However, this field of study has been limited largely to a jurisprudential perspective which does not fully convey its versatility and depth.
-In this seminar, we will venture to explore and reconstruct the evolution of Islamic law and its application within its various dimensions.
+This seminar will explore and reconstruct the evolution of Islamic law and its application in different spheres of life.

-You will engage with an eclectic mix of genres in Classical Arabic accompanied by English translations, such as administrative documents, papyri, fiqh (jurisprudential texts), and mirrors for princes, and fatāwā (legal pronouncements).
-My hope is you will come away from this class with a nuanced understanding of the Islamic criminal justice on both theoretical and practical levels, while at the same time becoming acquainted with the astonishing diversity of Islamic society.
+Students will engage with an eclectic mix of genres in Classical Arabic accompanied by English translations, such as administrative documents, papyri, fiqh (jurisprudential texts), mirrors for princes, and fatāwā (legal pronouncements).
+The main objective of this class is to facilitate a nuanced understanding of the Islamic criminal justice on both theoretical and practical levels, and acquaint students with the diversity of Islamic society.

 Dates: Wednesdays, 29/04/2026; 06/05/2026; 13/05/2025; 20/05/2025; 27/05/2025; 03/06/2025; 10/06/2025; 17/06/2025